haniya1305/RMP310/README.md

 - Database System for the Reviews to be stored
   Added functions to the DBHelper to store the reviews that users make such as getReviewtop() and getReviewbot().
 The review either contains stars for scores or stars along with the comments.
 This information is stored in the database that can be accessed by its unique ratingId.
 Also created a for loop to have the latest ratings on the top of the list of menu items.

   Sample outputs for the Review System -

 - Webscraping Nutrislice
   Exported the Nutrislice website, and used open-sourced libraries to convert it into a csv file.
-Then, the csv file is then used via SQL to then extract the daily menu information into the User-Interface system for the users to then leave reviews on.
+Then, via SQL select statements the csv file strings are then extract the daily menu information into the User-Interface system for the users to then leave reviews on.

   Sample outputs for the Webscraped Data -